Hevne/RTS_Balacing_Hevne/README.md

 |S | -1| +1| +0|

-Let’s re-frame this a little bit, by calling r, p and s probabilities that the opponent will make each respective throw.
-For example, suppose you know ahead of time that your opponent is using a strategy of r=0.5, p=s=0.25 (that is, they throw 2 rock for every paper or scissors).
-What’s the best counter-strategy?
+Now if we re-frame this table by calling r, p and s the probabilites of the opponent for each possible throw.
+For example, let's assume that you know in advance that your rival is currently using a strategy based on a probability r=0.5, p=s=0.25 This meaning that by every paper or scissor he throws two rocks.
+What’s the best counter-strategy to come up with?

-To answer that question, we can construct a set of three equations that tells you your payoffs for each throw:
+To answer that question, we can construct a set of three equations that tells you your payoffs for each throw using the table constructed before.

 |Payoffs|
 |---|